• Home

 • Recipes

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-December 20, 2018 by Devin Morrissey Leave a Comment
+by Devin Morrissey Leave a Comment

 As we age and establish ourselves in the world, some of our worries fade.
 We care less about our appearance, social status, finances, and so on.
 However, there are other concerns we don’t have the luxury of forgetting about.
 Nothing exemplifies this point better than the STD crisis affecting the Baby Boomer population.

 If this statement has you rolling your eyes, consider the fact that the rates of STDs doubled among people above the age of 50 between 2004 and 2010.
-Researchers attribute this statistic to a number of contributing factors: the de-stigmatization of sexual activity in old age, the growing popularity of dating apps and websites designed for seniors, and dated attitudes toward condoms.
+Researchers attribute this statistic to several contributing factors: the de-stigmatization of sexual activity in old age, the growing popularity of dating apps and websites designed for seniors, and dated attitudes toward condoms.
 Let’s look deeper into the problem, as well as some solutions to decrease this worrying statistic:

 Why are Baby Boomers at risk for STDs?